Vavassor/AftString-Documentation/_sources/reference/aft-string/functions/aft-ascii-check.txt

 aft_ascii_check
 ===============

-.. c:function:: bool aft_ascii_check(const AftString* string)
+.. c:function:: bool aft_ascii_check(AftStringSlice slice)

-    Determine if a string is entirely :term:`ASCII` encoded.
+    Determine if a slice is entirely :term:`ASCII` encoded.

-    :param string: the string
+    :param slice: the slice
-    :return: true if the string is valid ASCII
+    :return: true if the slice is valid ASCII